PeculiarVentures/pvpkcs11/README.md

 ## Using

 ### Building
-At this time only MSCAPI.dll is implemented, it also does not have a build script at this time.
+- At this time only MSCAPI support is implemented.
+- The package does not have a build script at this time.

 To build you need Visual Studio and you follow the following steps:

 - build.bat
 - open build/binding.snl